R&D Around Catalyst Manufacturing Sees Growth

 Growth in Applications

-As such a valuable tool, catalysts continue to see growth in the applications to which they are applied.
-One sector that is especially suited to demand growth is the use of catalysts in the production of fine chemicals and pharmaceuticals, where they play a critical role in selective synthesis.²
+As such a valuable tool, catalysts continue to see growth in the applications in which they are employed.
+One sector that is especially suited to demand growth is the use of catalysts in the production of fine chemicals and pharmaceuticals, where catalysts play a critical role in selective synthesis.[²]

-One industry in which this is particularly exemplified is in petroleum refining – the industry currently responsible for the largest demand on catalysts.
-Increasing refinery capacity and fuel demand are also driving an increase in demand growth for catalysts.³
+One industry in which this is particularly exemplified is petroleum refining – the industry currently responsible for the largest demand on catalysts.
+Increasing refinery capacity and fuel requirements are driving an increase in demand growth.[³]

 Increased Focus on Sustainability